The team that's dedicated to looking after our beautiful dunes.

 It is hard to imagine the Bay of Plenty without our sand dunes, as they have become a signature feature of our coastal paradise, however, if it weren’t for the foresight of a group of local volunteers over 25 years ago our beach profile and natural landscape would look much different than it does today.

 Coast Care Bay of Plenty is a locally governed group of volunteers who help keep our sand dunes, beaches and wildlife healthy.
-Coastal development throughout the 70’s and 80’s led to our regions sand dunes suffering massive erosion, therefore depleting our beaches as well as losing valuable sand between the ocean and coastal property.
+Coastal development throughout the '70s and '80s led to our region's sand dunes suffering massive erosion, therefore depleting our beaches as well as losing valuable sand between the ocean and coastal properties.

-Native grasses play a vital role in maintaining the dunes, binding light blowing sand onto the beach, and making stable sand dunes.
+Native grasses play a vital role in maintaining the dunes, binding light blowing sand onto the beach, and stabilising sand dunes.
 Without these plants, the sand blows away and dunes disappear – leaving the land vulnerable to weather and wave action.

-As locals, Bay of Plentians are very proud of our beautiful coastal region, we consider ourselves to be the kaitianga (guardians) of our environment, both of land and sea.
+As locals, Bay of Plentians are very proud of our beautiful coastal region; we consider ourselves to be the kaitiaki (guardians) of our environment, both of land and sea.

-While visiting the region you can become a katianga too, we know you will be impressed by the beauty of our region and we look to you, our guests, to help us keep it that way.
+While visiting the region you can become a kaitiaki too.
+We know you will be impressed by the beauty of our region and we look to you, our guests, to help us keep it that way.